angular/angular/aio/README.md

 * `yarn` - install all the dependencies.
 * `yarn setup` - install all the dependencies, boilerplate, stackblitz, zips and run dgeni on the docs.
-* `yarn setup-local` - same as `setup`, but use the locally built Angular packages for aio and docs examples boilerplate.
+* `yarn setup-local` - same as `setup`, but build the Angular packages from the source code and use these locally built versions (instead of the ones fetched from npm) for aio and docs examples boilerplate.

 * `yarn build` - create a production build of the application (after installing dependencies, boilerplate, etc).
 * `yarn build-local` - same as `build`, but use `setup-local` instead of `setup`.
+* `yarn build-local-with-viewengine` - same as `build-local`, but in addition also turns on `ViewEngine` (pre-Ivy) mode in aio.
+                                       (Note: To turn on `ViewEngine` mode in docs examples, see `yarn boilerplate:add:viewengine` below.)

 * `yarn start` - run a development web server that watches the files; then builds the doc-viewer and reloads the page, as necessary.
 * `yarn serve-and-sync` - run both the `docs-watch` and `start` in the same console.